hyperflask/.github/profile/README.md

 </div>

-The goal of the Hyperflask stack is to provide a single unified stack, built on top of Python and proven technologies, where all components have been designed to work together seamlessly.
+The goal of the Hyperflask stack is to provide a single unified web stack, built on top of Python and proven technologies, where all components have been designed to work together seamlessly.

 It intends to provide solo devs and small teams a solution that allows them to build and operate a website/web app with minimal boilerplate and overhead.
 All the focus can go to work on the actual product.